caiovictorpcb/linkz-app/README.md

 # Linkz App

 **Linkz App** is the frontend of a simple and efficient URL shortener I built.
 Developed with Next.js and managed with Bun, it provides a modern interface for shortening links.
+Available on https://linkz.ki0.tech/

 ## Technologies